phpMagpie/Tinymce/README.md

 # TinyMCE

-Plugin for integrating [TinyMCE](http://tinymce.com/) into [Croogo](http://croogo.org).
+Plugin for integrating [TinyMCE v4](http://tinymce.com/) into [Croogo](http://croogo.org).

-Requires Croogo v1.5 or higher
+Requires Croogo v1.5 or higher.

+Also, if you install this and my [elFinder plugin](https://github.com/phpMagpie/ElFinder) it will automatically set TinyMCE's image/file browser to use elFinder.

 ## Installation

 1. Clone repository to /app/Plugin/Tinymce, and activate the plugin from your admin panel.
+2. Deactivate Ckeditor plugin
-2. Create a symlink in /app/webroot called Tinymce to ../Plugin/Tinymce/webroot
+3. Create a symlink in /app/webroot called Tinymce to ../Plugin/Tinymce/webroot

-The second step bypasses CakePHP's plugin routing when accessing TinyMCE plugins.
+The third step bypasses CakePHP's plugin routing when accessing TinyMCE plugins.